A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

 In \cite{chuang2024multiscaleparalleltemperingfast}, there was a hierarchical multiscale method that used single-node flips on a cascade of coarsened graphs.
 The method was able to achieve efficient mixing on Connecticut's 5 congressional districts over (roughly) 700 precincts on a measure that was weighted by a partition's isoperimetric score and independent of its tree count.

-We investigate if the Cycle-Walk method is similarly able to sample from this space.
-We again take the exponent in the measure to be ${-J_{\Tree}(\xi_\tau) - c J_{\Compact}}{(\xi_\tau)}$ (with $\gamma = 1$) and set $c=0.1, 0.3, 0.5, 0.7, 0.9$, which overlaps the values chosen in \cite{chuang2024multiscaleparalleltemperingfast}.
-We examine the convergence properties for each value of $c$ by taking a 2\% population deviation on the 2020 Connecticut precinct graph; we take (in expectation) 9 internal cycle walks for every paired cycle walk and study the convergence properties in Figure~\ref{fig:CTconvergence}.
+We investigate if the Cycle Walk method is similarly able to sample from this space.
+We again take the exponent in the measure to be ${-J_{\Tree}(\xi_\tau) - c J_{\Compact}}{(\xi_\tau)}$ (with $\gamma = 1$) and set $c=0.3, 0.5, 0.7, 0.9$, which overlaps the values chosen in \cite{chuang2024multiscaleparalleltemperingfast}.
+We examine the convergence properties for each value of $c$ by taking a 2\% population deviation on the 2020 Connecticut precinct graph; we take (in expectation) 9 1-tree Cycle Walks for every 2-tree Cycle Walk steps and study the convergence properties in Figure~\ref{fig:CTconvergence}.
 We see that the convergence rate slows as $c$ grows.
 With the exception of $c=0.9$, the runs appear to have good mixing properties.
-We remark that although the mixing properties for the larger weight are not as good as those in \cite{chuang2024multiscaleparalleltemperingfast}, that the above runs were run with a 1:9 paired to internal ratio and took less than 10 hours to run on a single core, meaning that (i) the computational expense is far less than the other method and (ii) adding tempering between $c=0.7$ and $c=0.9$ may achieve good mixing with less cost at the larger weight.
+We remark that although the mixing properties for the larger weight are not as good as those in \cite{chuang2024multiscaleparalleltemperingfast}, that the above runs took 1 2-tree Cycle Walk step for every 9 1-tree Cycle Walk steps and took less than 10 hours to run on a single core, meaning that (i) the computational expense is far less than the other method and (ii) adding tempering between $c=0.7$ and $c=0.9$ may achieve good mixing with less cost at the larger weight.
 We compare the ordered marginal distributions at $c=0.3$ for the isoperimetric ratios and the partisan lean under the Presidential 2020 votes, and also find good agreement between the two methods.\footnote{Here, Democratic Partisan lean is defined as the number of Democratic votes in a district divided by the sum of Republican and Democratic votes.}